 The whitepaper explains how Bitcoin can be used as a more efficient and decentralized form of money, outside the traditional banking model.
 It gives technical explanations of how the peer-to-peer Bitcoin network allows users to send digital currency without intermediaries.
 The whitepaper also outlines how the Bitcoin network is resistant to censorship and double-spending attacks.

-The project launched two months later in January 2009.
+The project launched a few months later in January 2009.

 The Ethereum whitepaper (2014)